LucaDal/ESP-OTA-Server/README.md

 # OTA-Server
-server to update esp8266 over the air
+server to update ESP board over the air